mathcivilce/blackcartapp/STRIPE_INTEGRATION_GUIDE.md

 # Stripe Integration Guide

-This guide explains how the Stripe subscription integration works in BlackCart.
+This guide explains how the Stripe subscription integration works in Cartbase.

 ## Overview

-BlackCart now includes a subscription paywall where users must pay $1/month before they can create an account.
+Cartbase now includes a subscription paywall where users must pay $1/month before they can create an account.
 The integration ensures that:

 1. Users must subscribe via Stripe Checkout
 2. Only paying subscribers can access the registration page